ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 *  The identifier evaluated by DKIM and the DKIM result, if any
 *  For both DKIM and SPF, an indication of whether the identifier was in alignment
-*  Data for each Domain Owner's subdomain separately from mail from the sender's Organizational Domain, even if there is no explicit subdomain policy
+*  A separate report should be generated for each 5322.From subdomain, regardless of which policy domain was used during receipt of messages
 *  Sending and receiving domains
 *  The policy requested by the Domain Owner and the policy actually applied (if different)